This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 When applying for a semi-commercial mortgage, some lenders will look for applicants who do not have any adverse credit, where others might actively seek out this sort of client scenario, as they specialise in this area.

-If you do have any adverse credit, a specialist broker will be able to match you to an appropriate lender.
+If you do have any adverse credit, Commercial Trust will match you to an appropriate lender.

 Some types of adverse credit may present too much risk to any lender, in which case the best option for you may be to work on improving your credit profile.
 Our commercial specialists can give you an idea on which issues present hurdles in the eyes of the lenders, so you know where to focus your efforts.